AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 The actual configuration of High Performance Encryption was done when the gateways were created before this lab.
 ```

-## 5. HIGH PERFORMANCE ENCRYPTION VERIFICATION
+## 5. High Performance Encryption Verification

 ### 5.1.
-COPILOT VERIFICATION OF THE VPC PEERINGS (Transit-Transit and Spoke-Transit)
+CoPilot Verification of the VPC Peerings(Transit-Transit and Spoke-Transit)

 HPE automatically creates an underlying VPC Peering attachment within AWS.
 Verify it on the CoPilot.